kousu/mod_muc_allinall/README.md

 what I would need to configure the web admin UI which you need to manage them.

 They're also hard to configure.
 There's no client-side interface to them.
 So "Circles" replaces an admin logging in and editing a plaintext config file with names in it (bad) with an admin logging in and clicking a web UI with names in it (not much better?).
+I haven't tried
-That's too hard to onboard a skeptical community that isn't really in it for the love of the (FOSS) game.
+`mod_adhoc_groups`, maybe that fills in the gap, but adding ad hoc commands to the mix is..complicated.
+I'm convinced it will be great when it finally works, but this is all too hard to onboard a skeptical community that isn't really in it for the love of the (FOSS) game at the moment.

 So, this module takes the simpler approach of `mod_roster_allinall`: just put everyone in every chat room, except for private ("hidden") chats groups.
 This is the behaviour people expect from Discord -- though not the behaviour they expect from Slack -- and it hopefully should cut through the red tape of onboarding an existing community to xmpp.
 For a small server where everyone more or less knows each other this should be plenty.
 Just don't make too many rooms.